csdms/bmi-topography/README.md

 The library uses several other open source libraries, so a convenient way of building and installing it is within a [conda environment](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
-After cloning or downloding the *bmi-topography* [repository](https://github.com/csdms/bmi-topography), change into the repository directory and set up a conda environment with the included environment file:
+After cloning or downloading the *bmi-topography* [repository](https://github.com/csdms/bmi-topography), change into the repository directory and set up a conda environment with the included environment file: